Holidays: The Most Difficult Season for Individuals in Eating Disorder Recovery

 Although many clients would rather be home with their families during the holiday season than in eating disorder treatment, this time of year is full of challenges that can threaten a successful transition home, as well as successful recovery.

 If you’ve ever spent a winter holiday away from the people you love most, you understand how heartbreaking it can be.
 We know that this is what many of our Alsana clients and their family members are experiencing around this time of year.
 Desperate to be with the people they love, many clients getting close to finishing their eating disorder stay will want to leave early to be home for the holidays.
 However, discharging home from treatment during the holiday season can be particularly difficult for clients and increase their risk of relapse.

 For many clients and their family members, leaving treatment just before or during the holiday season seems on the surface like the perfect time to discharge.
 There are three common reasons why clients choose to discharge during the holiday season:

 - The desire to spend the holidays with family, friends, pets, and other loved ones is strong for our clients and their families.

 - Many schools resume just after the new year and clients want to start with the new semester.
 The new year may also be an appealing time to return to work.

 - If a client knows they’ll be leaving treatment in January, they may want to avoid paying the new year’s insurance deductible for only a week or two of eating disorder care.
 These clients usually want to leave at the end of December.

-Any one of these three reasons make the holidays seem like the perfect time to leave treatment.
+Any one of these three reasons can make the holidays seem like a perfect time to leave treatment.
 Usually, it’s a combination of the three.